Actindo-AG/Documentation/Channels/Operation/01_ManageOffers.md

 #### Prerequisites

+- The *PIM-Channels Connection* plugin has been installed.
-At least one offer import from *PIM* to *Omni-Channel* has been triggered, see [Create an offer from a PIM product](#create-an-offer-from-a-pim-product).
+- At least one offer import from *PIM* to *Omni-Channel* has been triggered, see [Create an offer from a PIM product](#create-an-offer-from-a-pim-product).

 #### Procedure